Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Introduction

 \section{Introduction}

 Many robot planning problems, such as robot navigation in a crowded environment, involve rich interactions with other agents.
 Classic \say{predict-then-plan} frameworks neglect the fact that other agents in the scene are responsive to the ego-agent's actions.
 This simplification can result in inefficient or even unsafe behavior~\cite{trautman2010unfreezing}.

-To address this challenge, a growing body of work taking a single-player perspective focuses on interaction-aware prediction models~\cite{rudenko2020human} and planning techniques~\cite{brito2021learning}.
-By contrast, dynamic game theory explicitly takes a multi-agent perspective by formulating the interaction problem as coupled trajectory optimization problems.
+Dynamic game theory explicitly models the interactions as coupled trajectory optimization problems from a multi-agent perspective.
 A noncooperative equilibrium solution of this game-theoretic model then provides strategies for all players that account for the strategic coupling of plans.
 Beyond that, general constraints between players, such as collision avoidance, can also be handled explicitly.
 All of these features render game-theoretic reasoning an attractive approach to interactive motion planning.

 In order to apply game-theoretic methods for interactive motion planning from an \emph{ego-centric} rather than \emph{omniscient} perspective, such methods must be capable of operating only based on local information.
-In many real-world applications, this local information is limited to partial observations of the environment and incomplete knowledge of other players' objectives.
+For instance, in driving scenarios as shown in~\cref{fig:motivation}, the red ego-vehicle may only have partial-state observations of the surrounding vehicles and incomplete knowledge of their objectives due to unknown preferences for travel velocity, target lane, or driving style.
 Since vanilla game-theoretic methods require an objective model of \emph{all} players~\cite{fridovich2020efficient,cleac2022algames}, this requirement constitutes a key obstacle in applying such techniques for autonomous strategic decision-making.
-In driving scenarios as shown in~\cref{fig:motivation}, the driver of the red car may have incomplete knowledge of their surrounding drivers' objectives due to unknown preferences for travel velocity, target lane, or driving style.

 To address this challenge, we introduce our main contribution: a model-predictive game solver, which adapts to unknown opponents' objectives and solves for \acf{gne} strategies.
 The adaptivity of our approach is enabled by a differentiable trajectory game solver whose gradient signal is used for \ac{mle} of opponents' objectives.